Ray2OUC/P2CNet/README.md

 # P2CNet
-Our work is under peer review and it will be available soon after publishment.
+Our work is under peer review and it will be made available soon once accepted.